Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Harvesting crops
     - Breeding animals
 - **Rewards:**
-    - Earn money and experience for every crop you plant or harvest.
+    - Earn gold coins and experience for every crop you plant or harvest.
     - Boost your farming level to unlock additional rewards.

 ---